pyllyukko/harden.yml/README.md

 ### Network

 * Enables [TCP wrappers](https://en.wikipedia.org/wiki/TCP_Wrapper)
-    * Some people consider TCP wrappers as obsolete and unnecessary, because nowadays firewall(s) take care of this kind of network level access.
+    * :bulb: Some people consider TCP wrappers as obsolete and unnecessary, because nowadays firewall(s) take care of this kind of network level access.
 I disagree, because TCP wrappers still provide an additional layer of control in a case where the firewall(s) might fail for any number of reasons (usually misconfiguration).
 TCP wrappers also work as an network level ACL for the programs that utilize it and is a "native" control for those programs.
 * IP stack hardening via sysctl settings
     * For the complete list, see [network.conf.new](newconfs/sysctl.d/network.conf.new)
 * Creates a basic firewall

 ### Logging

-* Configure log retention time to be 6 months
+* :calendar: Configure log retention time to be 6 months
 * Configures `logrotate` to `shred` files
-    * **NOTE**: Read the fine print in [SHRED(1)](https://www.man7.org/linux/man-pages/man1/shred.1.html): "CAUTION: shred assumes the file system and hardware overwrite data in place.
+    * :information_source: **NOTE**: Read the fine print in [SHRED(1)](https://www.man7.org/linux/man-pages/man1/shred.1.html): "CAUTION: shred assumes the file system and hardware overwrite data in place.
 Although this is common, many platforms operate otherwise."
 * Run `ansible-playbook --list-tasks --tags logging harden.yml` for a full list

 ### Accounting